Fiji Travel Information

 Local time is GMT +12.

 Electrical current is 240 volts, 50Hz.
-Plugs have three oblique flat pins.
+Plugs have three oblique flat pins (Plug type I).

 Tipping is not encouraged in Fiji but small tips are appreciated for good service.
 Some resorts operate a staff Christmas fund where tips are shared, instead of tipping staff daily.

-Travellers to Fiji over 17 years do not have to pay duty on 250g of cigars or 250 cigarettes or a combination of tobacco products not exceeding 250g; 2.25 litres of liquor, or 4.5 litres of wine or 4.5 litres of beer or a combination of all these not exceeding the prescribed limit for one; perfume for personal use up to 118ml; and other goods to the value of F$400 per person.
-Restrictions apply to firearms and ammunition and meat and dairy products from Tasmania.
-Travellers who have been on a pilgrimage and return to Fiji with holy water will be checked to ensure it is accompanied by certification declaring it sterile and free from contaminants.
+Travellers to Fiji over 18 years do not have to pay duty on 250g of cigars or 250 cigarettes or a combination of tobacco products not exceeding 250g.
+Travellers cannot exceed 2.25 litres of spirits, or 4.5 litres of wine or beer, or any combination exceeding the prescribed limit for any one of these categories.
+Visitors may bring other permissible items, so long as these items do not exceed the value of FJD 1000 per person.
+Firearms and ammunition require official police permission.

 Become our Fiji Travel Expert